 # Understanding Customer Experience: The Customers’ Point-of-View

-A customer’s understanding of what customer experience involves is ever evolving and ever-changing.
+A customer’s understanding of what customer experience involves is ever-evolving and ever-changing.
 Their definition is not restricted to only what the companies provide, but it is something that changes with time and technology.
 Customer expectations are always increasing; they don’t stop; they don’t devolve.
-Customers have higher expectations of and are willing to pay extra for the experience they desire.
+Customers have higher expectations and are willing to pay extra for the experience they desire.

 The digital age has made speed a coveted possession in the modern age.
-And, it's not surprising that customers would prefer a quick but ineffective response rather than a slow but effective one.
-This is the major reason for companies being active on social media and providing witty, sassy replies.
-It helps provide social proof of immediate response even though the final resolution itself may be given in a few hours or days.
+And, it’s not surprising that customers would prefer a quick but ineffective response rather than a slow but effective one.
+This is the major reason why social media marketing and monitoring is important for forward-thinking companies.
+Social media provides a platform to interact directly with your customers and give them an immediate response for their queries.
 Customers want speed before effectiveness.

 The age where the customer considered only the price when making purchase decisions is over.
 Pricing is now secondary to the customer; they value the experience and the relationship with the business too.
 This can be seen in the loyalty the customers have for luxury brands like Apple, Maybach, and Burberry.
 Customers are willing to pay extra for better service and overall experience.